Kampong Glam, Singapore - Things to Do in Kampong Glam

 Getting There

-Kampong Glam is easily accessible via Singapore's efficient MRT system, with Bugis Station (East West and Downtown Lines) being the closest, just a 5-minute walk from the heart of the district.
-Alternatively, Nicoll Highway Station (Circle Line) is about 8 minutes away on foot.
-Multiple bus routes including 7, 32, 51, 61, 63, 80, 145, and 197 serve the area with stops along Victoria Street and Arab Street.
-Taxis and ride-sharing services like Grab provide convenient door-to-door access, typically costing S$8-15 from the city center depending on traffic conditions.
+Kampong Glam is easily accessible by MRT, with Bugis Station (East West and Downtown Lines) being the closest, just a 5-minute walk away.
+Alternatively, use Nicoll Highway Station (Circle Line) which is about 8 minutes on foot.
+The area is also well-connected by bus routes 2, 12, 32, 51, 61, 63, 80, 145, and 197.
+Taxis and ride-sharing services like Grab provide convenient door-to-door service, with the journey from Changi Airport taking about 30-45 minutes depending on traffic.

 Getting Around